Myndex/TuttleAndButtle/README.md

 ## SIDEBAR: Organizational Politics
-There is a small pack of individuals obstructing the work toward actual accessibility as it pertains to readability.
-Mr. Eggert has visible ties that associate him with this crew.
+There is a small group of people obstructing the work toward actual accessibility as it pertains to readability.
+Mr. Eggert has visible ties that associate him with this group.
 Their underlying motivations are unclear, but there is definitely an element of toxic personalities surrounding this topic.

 The internal politics of the W3C's AGWG are an untenable and ongoing problem.
 In response, we founded the non-profit Inclusive Reading Technologies, Inc. The [APC-Readability Criterion](https://readtech.org/ARC/) is in public working draft, and provides solid and useful guidance for designers to ensure visual accessibility and improved readability for all users.